neurostuff/ohbm2021-nimare-tutorial/notebooks/tutorial.md

 # Given the sheer size of Neurosynth, we will only use the first 500 studies in this exercise
 ns_dset = ns_dset.slice(ns_dset.ids[:500])
 ```

+Below, try to write code in each cell based on its comment.

 ```python
 # First, use the Dataset class's get_studies_by_mask method